 That clicking, popping, or pain when you open your mouth could be more than just an annoyance–it might be a sign of temporomandibular joint (TMJ) disorder.
 This common condition affects the jaw joints and surrounding muscles, potentially causing significant discomfort and impacting everyday activities like eating and speaking.

-Dr. Michael Cohen provides comprehensive evaluation and treatment for TMJ disorders throughout Long Island, offering relief from jaw pain and related symptoms.
+At Integrative Ear, Nose & Throat, Dr. Michael Cohen has formed a team that provides comprehensive evaluation and treatment for TMJ disorders throughout Long Island, helping patients find relief from jaw pain and related symptoms.

 Our Expertise and Philosophy

-Dr. Cohen brings over 25 years of experience as a board-certified otolaryngologist to the diagnosis and treatment of TMJ disorders.
-His approach to TMJ care focuses on identifying the root cause of symptoms and developing targeted treatment plans that address both the immediate discomfort and the underlying condition.
+Dr. Michael Cohen, a board-certified otolaryngologist with over 25 years of experience, has formed a team that specializes in the diagnosis and treatment of TMJ disorders.
+This team-based approach focuses on identifying the root cause of symptoms and developing treatment plans that address both immediate discomfort and the underlying condition.

-As an ENT specialist with advanced training in head and neck anatomy, Dr. Cohen is uniquely qualified to evaluate the complex relationship between your jaw joints, facial muscles, and surrounding structures.
-His philosophy emphasizes conservative management whenever possible, reserving more invasive interventions for cases that don’t respond to initial treatments.
+With advanced training in head and neck anatomy, Dr. Cohen brings deep expertise in evaluating the complex relationship between the jaw joints, facial muscles, and surrounding structures.
+Whenever possible, the philosophy at Integrative Ear, Nose & Throat emphasizes conservative management, reserving more invasive options for cases that don’t respond to initial treatments.

 What Is TMJ Disorder?